/prod01/university-of-lincoln-cdn-pxl/media/responsive2017/images/scholcrest.png )

 Are all academic staff taking strike action?

-No. About a third of academic staff at Lincoln are members of UCU and some may choose not to participate in the strike action.
+No. About a third of academic staff at Lincoln are members of UCU and some may choose not to participate in industrial action.

 Should I attend classes on the day of the strikes?

-Union members are not obliged to tell their employer in advance if they intend to take part in strikes but some may choose to do so.
-The University will be fully open on the days of the strikes and we expect most timetabled sessions will go ahead as scheduled, so we encourage students to attend university as planned.
-The University will try to inform you as soon as possible if your teaching session is going to be affected by strike action but this may not always be possible in advance.
-Please do be prepared to undertake independent or group study if necessary on the day.
-If your class is cancelled unexpectedly, please let us know so we can ensure all students on your module are treated fairly in how we cover any missed learning outcomes or if we need to make any subsequent changes to assessments.
-You can use this online form https://lncn.ac/classcancel to notify us of a session which has not gone ahead.
+Union members are not obliged to tell their employer in advance if they intend to take part in announced strike dates but some may choose to do so.
+The University will be fully open on any strike days, and most timetabled sessions will go ahead as scheduled.
+We encourage students to attend university as planned.
+The University will try to inform you as soon as possible if your teaching session is going to be affected but this may not always be possible in advance.
+Please do be prepared to undertake independent or group study if necessary on days you attend campus.

 Will non-academic services be impacted by the strikes?

-Most university services will not be affected by the strikes.
-Key services like the Library, Careers, Wellbeing Service, Student Support Centre and cafes will be open as normal.
-It is possible some Personal Tutor appointments could be affected but your School Office will be open and able to help you rearrange appointments.
+Most university services will not be affected by any industrial action.
+Key services like the Library, Careers, Wellbeing Service, and Student Support Centre will be open as normal.
+It is possible some Personal Tutor appointments could be affected on the day of a strike but your School Office will be open and able to help you rearrange appointments if necessary.

 What is a picket line?

 Staff members taking part in industrial action can lawfully form official picket lines.
 These are usually small, peaceful gatherings near to striking workers’ main workplace.
-It is likely there will be picket lines on the days of the strikes located near the main entrances to the University campus where union members and supporters might display information about the strike or hold flyers.
+If strikes occur, there may be picket lines near the main entrances to the University campus where union members and supporters display information about the strike or hold flyers.
 Students and staff are free to enter the University when there are picket lines.
 Picketing staff can talk to people as they pass about the purpose of the industrial action but must not use intimidating or abusive behaviour.
-UCU provides guidance for members on picketing and the Government also has a code of practice.
-We ask everyone in our university community to be respectful of others' views, whether or not they support the strikes, and to preserve our One Community values.
+UCU provides guidance for members on picketing and the government also has a code of practice.
+We ask everyone in our university community to be respectful of others' views, whether or not they support industrial action, and to preserve our One Community values.

 Who do I ask for further advice?